Olympus Zuiko 35 F2.0 performance analysis and review article.

 Distortion is slightly barrel shaped, but within a small range in absolute value and not particularly problematic

-The magnification chromatic aberration remains quite large.
+The lateral chromatic aberrations remains quite large.
 Although it becomes more noticeable when the lens is stopped down, it is already noticeable from wide open.

 (Left)Tangential direction, (Right)Sagittal direction